MuhammdRehman/Client-Side-Image-Processing-using-Socket-Programming/README.md

 # Socket Programming Client

 This project is a C++ Client-side implementation using Winsock for socket programming.
-The Client send request on port **34570** Because Server is listening on this port.
+The Client send request on port **34570** Because Server is listening on this port and we required same port for Communication b/w Client and server.

 ## Features